LacunaOmnibus/MontyLacuna/README.md

 This is essentially a port of the Perl Games::Lacuna::Client module to Python.

 ## TBD
+- Issue #3 - assign_spies halts when it encounters a planet with no secmin.
+  This is a problem when it's trying to run through all planets and there's a single brand new baby planet in the middle.
 - Everything needs to be tested on Windows.
 In particular:
   - bin/captcha_test.py
   - installing modules via pip or however it works on windows.